-We are proud to be the leading outdoor wood staining and sealing company in Central Alabama.
+We are proud to be the leading outdoor wood staining and sealing company in Birmingham Alabama.
 Our team of experts can handle any project!
 We use the best stains and wood restoration products on the market and are trained in the latest wood care techniques.

 Whether it's pressure-treated pine, cedar, cypress, redwood, or even high-end exotic hardwood, the right care and maintenance will protect exterior wood structures and keep them looking their best for years.
 Outdoor wood structures can last far longer when properly stained and sealed, and the protection our service provides is among the best ways to protect them from the elements.